Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Response to glassy disorder of the phase transition point

 In presence of the glassy disorder in the parameter $\Delta$, the concurrence shows a behaviour similar to that of the ordered case and a sufficiently visible difference in the values of concurrence before and after the phase transition point is observed.
 See Fig.~\ref{fig:14dis} in this regard.
 The difference is that the change in concurrence around the phase transition point is not as sharp as that in the ideal situation.
 The discontinuity in concurrence at the phase transition point becomes less and less prominent, as we increase the strength of disorder, ie., the standard deviation $\sigma$ of the disorder distribution.
 As we increase $\sigma$ to more than $0.2$, it becomes difficult to point out the region around the phase transition point.

-Since the discontinuity in the profile of the concurrence is not sharp, we adopt here a method that is different from the one used until now to identify the phase transition.
-As we see from Fig. \ref{fig:14dis}, the profile of concurrence with $\alpha$ goes from concave to convex at the phase transition point.
+{Since the discontinuity in the profile of the concurrence is not sharp, we adopt here a method that is different from the one used until now to identify the phase transition.} As we see from Fig. ~\ref{fig:14dis}, the profile of concurrence with $\alpha$ goes from concave to convex at the phase transition point.
 We can then fit a cubic polynomial in the near-critical region, and the inflection point of the polynomial can be considered as the point of phase transition.
 The inflection point of a cubic polynomial is the point where the function changes its curvature from negative to positive or vice versa, and hence the polynomial has a vanishing double derivative at this point.
 Suppose that the cubic polynomial is given by

-The near-critical region along with the fitting function are shown in the insets of Fig. \ref{fig:14dis}.
+The near-critical region along with the fitting function are shown in the insets of Fig. ~\ref{fig:14dis}.
 The values of the critical points for different system sizes by changing the strength of disorder are given in Table~\ref{table:disorder} for the mixing probability $p = 0.2689$ (see \eqref{Eq.(HRI)}), and in Table~\ref{table:disorderp13} for mixing probability $p = 0.1344$, along with the standard errors of fitting.
 The phase transition point gradually shifts to higher $\alpha$ with the increase of the strength of disorder ($\sigma$).
+Furthermore, we analyse the finite-size scaling for the case of $p = 0.2689$ from the data set in Table~\ref{table:disorder}.
+The fitting function is of the form,